Glyphack/Glyphack/content/now.md

 This is my now page, which lists what I'm thinking and working on right now.
 If you are not familiar with [now pages](https://nownownow.com/about), consider creating one.

-Updated Jun 30th, 2024 from Amsterdam.
+Updated Aug 20th, 2024 from Amsterdam.

 ## Release Enderpy Python Type Checker